-Have you noticed when a kanji ends up having a reading as if it were with dakuten?
-For example, in the word goddess, why does me [女] + kami [神] become megami [女神] and gami isn't it a kami reading [神]?
-This phenomenon in Japanese is called rendaku and we'll talk about it in this article.
+Have you ever noticed when a kanji ends up having a reading as if it had dakuten?
+For example, in the word goddess, why me [女] + kami [神] becomes megami [女神] when gami isn't it a kami reading [神]?
+This phenomenon in Japanese is called rendaku and we are going to talk about it in this article.

 The word rendaku [連濁] means sequential vocalization, euphonic change or sequential pronunciation.
-Rendaku is a morphophonological phenomenon in the Japanese language that regulates the pronunciation of the initial consonant of non-official portions of compound or prefixed words.
+Rendaku is a morphophonological phenomenon of the Japanese language that regulates the pronunciation of the initial consonant of the non-iicial portions of compound or prefixed words.

-Simply put, Rendaku is a phenomenon that changes the reading of a hiragana to its version dakuten on certain occasions for pronunciation to become easier and less confusing.
-As there is no dakuten in ideograms, it is difficult to identify when this phenomenon occurs.
+Simply put, rendaku is a phenomenon that changes the reading of a hiragana to its version dakuten on certain occasions to make pronunciation easier and less confusing. as it doesn't exist dakuten in ideograms, it is difficult to identify when this phenomenon occurs.

-For those who don't remember, dakuten are those 2 little dots that look like accents that stay in some hiraganas and katakana to transform their sounds like for example KA [か] turns GA [が] or OK [た] life GIVES [だ] and so on.
+For those who don't remember, dakuten are those 2 dots that look like accents that are in some hiraganas and katakana to transform their sounds like for example KA [か] turns GA [が] or OK [た] life GIVES [だ] and so on.

-The word Rendaku [連濁] is composed of the ideograms [連] which means to unite, connect, join, connect, take and [濁] which means sonorous, impure or wrong.
+The word rendaku [連濁] is composed of the characters [連] which means to unite, connect, join, bind, take and [濁] which means sound, impurity or wrong.

 I cited some examples and tried to explain in detail how this phenomenon works.
-Some may not have understood it yet, but it is easy with some examples below:
+Some may not have understood it yet, but it's easy with some examples below: